 - Engage a friend or mentor to help you.
 If the situation is serious enough, engage a mental health professional.

-If your emotions are serious enough distractions or barriers, treat the above as a plan within Goal Management.
+If your emotions are serious enough distractions or barriers, treat the above as a plan and schedule as you would other work.

 Fill out the form below to receive a free download of an infographic you can use to remember these methods.
 You’ll also be subscribing to the blog, so you won’t miss any future posts.
 You won’t be spammed and can unsubscribe at any time.

 Information for this post came from the following: